 }

-Add the FileProvider configuration to your AndroidManifest.xml inside the <application> tag:
+Add the FileProvider configuration to your AndroidManifest.xml within the <application> tag:

 <provider